 These solutions are not simply licensed to a specific company, enabling the public to access them on any IoT device that uses this IoT technology.

-On the other side, unlicensed technologies are unsafe to interference from electrical or environmental barriers, such as a large number of buildings that may restrict signal transmission.
+On the other side, unlicensed technologies are unsafe to interfere from electrical or environmental barriers, such as a large number of buildings that may restrict signal transmission.

 They also face issues providing connectivity over long distances.
 Companies have different options for unlicensed connectivity, all of which have definite features.